Skip to main content

 Switching Blueprints

-When working with game servers or Config templates, you may encounter a dropdown menu where you can select a blueprint.
+When configuring game servers or Config templates, you’ll often see a dropdown menu for selecting a blueprint.

-• GameServerApp blueprints - Official/default GSA blueprints available by default.
+• GameServerApp blueprints – Official blueprints provided by GSA.

-• Followed blueprints - Community-generated blueprints that you follow on the marketplace.
+• Followed blueprints – Community blueprints you've followed from the marketplace.

-• Your blueprints - Blueprints you've created, forked, or those created by admins on your dashboard.
+• Your blueprints – Blueprints you've created or forked, or that other admins have made available.

 Blueprint - Using Blueprints - Select Blueprint Dropdown